Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 3 - Attributes/README.md

 **Attributes are used to provide some additional details to the HTML tag** **Tags with including attributes-**
 <pre> &lthtml lang="en"&gt </pre>
-<span>lang is an attribute that tells the browser this code is written in English.</span>
+`lang="en"` is an attribute that tells the browser this code is written in English.
 <pre> &ltmeta charset="UTF-8"&gt </pre>
-<span>The charset is an attribute that tells the browser language has a UTF-8 version.</span>
+The `charset=UTF-8"` is an attribute that tells the browser language has a UTF-8 version.
 <pre> &lta href="url"&gtLink&lt/a&gt </pre>
-<span>href is hyperlink attribute</span>
+`href="url"` is hyperlink attribute.
 <pre> &ltlink rel="stylesheet" href="style.css"&gt </pre>
-<span>rel is relation attribute</span>
+`rel="stylesheet"` is relation attribute.
 <pre> &ltimg src="img.jpeg" alt="Book image"&gt </pre>
-<span>src is the source attribute, where we will paste the address of img.jpeg locally or the URL of the image from the web.
-Alt is an alternate attribute that is shown in the browser when somehow our image does not load on the web page.</span> <br>
+`src="relative | absolute url"` is the source attribute, where we will paste the address of img.jpeg locally or the URL of the image from the web.
+Alt is an alternate attribute that is shown in the browser when somehow our image does not load on the web page. <br>
 **Tags without attributes but we can add attributes to give them some additional details to the HTML tag**
 <pre> &ltimg src="img.jpeg" alt="Book image" height="200px"&gt </pre>
 💡<b>Tip:</b> We use only height or width on images to maintain their aspect ratio.<br>